Chart Color Schemes

 Alderley's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Alderley's health outcomes show excellent results, with younger age groups having particularly low prevalence of common health conditions.
-Approximately 74% of Alderley's total population (5,333 people) have private health cover, compared to Greater Brisbane's 71.3%.
+Alderley's health outcomes data shows excellent results, with younger age groups having a very low prevalence of common health conditions.
+Approximately 74% of Alderley's total population (5,333 people) has private health cover, compared to Greater Brisbane's 71.3%.
 Nationally, this figure stands at 55.3%.

-The most prevalent medical conditions in Alderley are mental health issues and asthma, affecting 9.8% and 7.1% of residents respectively.
-Overall, 74.1% of residents report no medical ailments, compared to 73.7% across Greater Brisbane.
-Alderley has 10.2% (741 people) of its population aged 65 and over, lower than Greater Brisbane's 12.2%.
-While health outcomes among seniors in Alderley are above average, they require more attention than the broader population.
+Mental health issues and asthma are the most prevalent medical conditions in Alderley, affecting 9.8% and 7.1% of residents respectively.
+A total of 74.1% of residents report having no medical ailments, compared to Greater Brisbane's 73.7%.
+Alderley has a lower proportion of seniors aged 65 and over at 10.2% (741 people), compared to Greater Brisbane's 12.2%.
+However, health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health